 Copyright may also be infringed by a person who authorises someone else to do an act covered by copyright without permission.
 Both the person who gave the authorisation and the person who did the infringing act can be held responsible.

-If you suspect your, or someone else’s, copyright has been infringed either by AURIN or by someone using the AURIN Portal, please submit a Take Down Notice Form immediately.
+If you suspect your, or someone else’s, copyright has been infringed either by AURIN or by someone using AURIN infrastructure, please submit a Take Down Notice Form immediately.